Bellevue Medtech & Services (CH)

 Investment Focus

-The Fund invests worldwide in companies active in the medical technology and healthcare services sector.
+The fund actively invests worldwide in companies active in the medical technology and healthcare services sector.
 Aim is to provide investors an attractive solution by investing in the entire healthcare universe with the exclusion of drug makers.
 Experienced sector specialists focus on profitable, Show moreShow less

 Investment suitability & Risk